pjueon/JetsonGPIO/README.md

 The code will be automatically fetched at configure time and built alongside your project.

-Note that with this method the file `99-gpio.rules` will *not* be installed, so you will need to install it manually or run your code with root permissions.
+Note that with this method the file `99-gpio.rules` will *not* be installed, so you will need to install it to `/etc/udev/rules.d/` manually or run your code with root permissions.

 ## Manual Configuration (Without CMake)